rhortal/n8n-with-ffmpeg/README.md

 # n8n + ffmpeg (derived image)

 This repository builds a tiny derived n8n image that adds ffmpeg, publishes it to GitHub Container Registry (GHCR), and automatically rebuilds only when the upstream n8n base image changes.
-The workflow also attempts to set the package visibility to public after a successful push.

 Use this repo if you need ffmpeg available inside n8n and want a reproducible, automated, minimal image you control.